sakib13/DemoVR_1/README.md

 -Create a natural, tangible gesture-based interaction (web-shooting metaphor).

+-Implement a scoring system to provide user feedback and gamify the experience.

 **Interaction Flow**

 -Physical → Virtual: User presses a push button → Arduino sends signal → Unity spawns and launches a cube from the hand position in VR.

 -Virtual → Physical: User presses a red button inside VR → Unity sends signal to Arduino → buzzer emits a sound in real life.

+-Virtual → Virtual: Cubes thrown into a basket increase the score displayed in VR UI.

 **Hardware Setup**